TanguyLeLoch/tanguyleloch/README.md

 ## Tanguy Le Loch

-I'm a software developer.
-I'm looking for a position in Bangkok.
+I'm a software developer for over 3 years.
 I am a Java and NodeJs developer which are my favorite languages, however I can also do some fullstack developement with React or Angular as frontend tool.

 I know a lot about Rest API and microservices architecture.